Drusen are small yellow deposits of fatty proteins (lipids) that accumulate under the retina.

 Developing a few small drusen as you get older is usually a harmless and normal part of aging, but having large numbers of drusen could mean you have AMD.

 Over time, AMD can degrade your central vision, making it difficult to see things that are right in front of you.
-In the United States, AMD is the leading cause of vision loss in people over age 50.
+In the United States, AMD is the

 It’s important to have annual eye exams even if your vision seems normal.
 There’s no treatment available for drusen and they sometimes disappear on their own, but if an eye doctor notices drusen under your retina during an eye exam, they’ll likely want to monitor your eyes regularly for any changes.